Home Topics Catalog Search Additional Resources Search

 Bellucci's Store

 Bellucci's Store was located on NYS Route 164.
-Dominic Anthony Bellucci was the proprietor at the time this photograph was
+This store, maybe 6' x 10', was built by the

 ![]() |